InformaticFreak/register-machine-simulator/README.md

 Program finished
 ```

-After the program is finished, the calculated faculty of the input number **3** is **6**.
+After the program is finished, the calculated faculty of the input number `3` is `6`.
 If a wrong number is entered, no output will be printed.

 ## Documentation

 ### The syntax

-* A command is composed of a three character long keyword and a number as parameter separated by a space character ` `
+* A command is composed of a three character long keyword and a number as parameter separated by a space character&nbsp;` `
-* A comment starts with an hashtag character `#`&nbsp;at the beginning of a line or behind a command, separated by a space character ` `
+* A comment starts with an hashtag character&nbsp;`#`&nbsp;at the beginning of a line or behind a command, separated by a space character&nbsp;` `
 * Only one command per line and any number of blank lines are allowed
 * The keywords are not case sensitve
-* A Parameter is always a number, it can contain underscores `_`&nbsp;and any number of zeros `0`, a dot `.`&nbsp;as decimal point works only for constants, inputs and anchor points
+* A Parameter is always a number, it can contain underscores&nbsp;`_`&nbsp;and any number of zeros&nbsp;`0`, a dot&nbsp;`.`&nbsp;as decimal point works only for constants, inputs and anchor points
-* A program is terminated with the command `HLT 99`, if this command is not in the last line of the program at the latest, it is terminated, but with an error
+* A program is terminated with the command&nbsp;`HLT 99`, if this command is not in the last line of the program at the latest, it is terminated, but with an error

 ### All 29 commands